Project Pericles Fund of Swarthmore College

 Timing & Tasks

 At the beginning of the fall or spring semester, prospective Periclean Scholars should co-create a project concept following the guidelines below.
-Lang Center staff and faculty can provide advice and feedback as the project proposal is developed.
-Afterward, the team will be invited to participate in public “concept pitch.”
-Ordinarily, pitches take place on or around February 1 and October 1, but the exact date/time/location will be determined in conversation with Periclean Scholar advisor Jennifer Magee.
+Lang Center staff and faculty can provide feedback and recommendations as the project concept is developed.
+The team will be invited to participate in public “concept pitch” (specific date/time/location, TBD).
+Teams are encouraged to practice their pitch, perhaps seeking support from the Writing/Speaking Associates and/or the Center for Innovation and Leadership.
+About a week prior to the pitch date/time, the team should submit a one page summary -- following the guide below -- to Jennifer Magee (email@example.com).

 Concept Pitch Guide